Exploring techniques of appropriation: Eight Months of Poking

 The poking Jar!
 This jar shaped out of scotch tape, filled with rice and two layers of aluminum foil, lights up when a metallic pin reaches its center.
 A second version was also created, this one emits a strident sound when pierced.

-The cactus.
-The idea was to create a cactus in which people could pin messages or pieces of paper.
-The pieces of paper (or fabric) contained foil between two layers of the other material.
+(or fabric) contained foil between two layers of the other material.
 The cactus presented a series of pairs of needles.
 Each pair has to be pierced at the same time so that the paper/fabric would conduct electricity and hence complete a circuit.
 LEDs lit up when a circuit was complete.
 This prototype required care in handling the object based on its ÔneedlesÕ.

 The stabbing cushion.
 This prototype explores a different scale with the action of piercing and the size of the artifact.
 We created a large blue felt rectangular cushion that can be stabbed by a 15-inch long barbecue stick.
 Here, we tried to see what we could learn from a more aggressive gesture that was as much stabbing as piercing.